swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ## Overview

 CardUpdatr is a web drop-in component that handles the end to end experience of updating any card where cardholders shop and make payments online - keeping your card Top of Wallet®.
 CardUpdatr has a responsive design from which it can be leveraged in both Mobile Web and Desktop Web applications.
-There are several methods from which CardUpdatr can be integrated into your application which is covered in this section.
+There are several methods from which CardUpdatr can be integrated into your application which are covered in this section.

 {% video url="/videos/cardupdatr-sso-animation.mp4" /%}

 CardUpdatr SSO (Single-sign On) is the recommended implementation to avoid collecting card data from the cardholder.
-All implementations can leverage SSO by first running the cardholder through an [SSO Microservice](/integrations/sso-microservice), obtaining a grant and card_id, and paassing them into the CardUpdatr configuration.
+All implementations can leverage SSO by first running the cardholder through an [SSO Microservice](/integrations/sso-microservice), obtaining a grant and card_id, and passing them into the CardUpdatr configuration.

 ## CardUpdatr Integration Techniques

-CardUpdatr supports mutliple techniques from which you can easily integrate it into your application.
-Most integration techniques require the cardupdatr-client-v2.js boostrap library which make the integrations seamless.
+CardUpdatr supports multiple techniques from which you can easily integrate it into your application.
+Most integration techniques require the cardupdatr-client-v2.js bootstrap library which make the integrations seamless.

 ### Overlay Embedding